 The department is preparing a framework to assess the:

 - capacity of existing infrastructure

 - potential take-up scenarios of future development

-- extent, type and timing of new infrastructure.
+- extent, type, cost and timing of new infrastructure.

 Supply Pipeline Benchmarks